EconometricInstitute/feb22012-programming-website/data/week5/1-generics.md

 ### Wildcard Types

-Sometimes we do not care what type of object is store in a particular list.
+Sometimes we do not care what type of object is stored in a particular list.
 Suppose we want to create a method that accepts a list of *anything*, which will check if it is at least of a certain size.
 In such a case, can use a *wildcard type*, indicated by a `?` in a place where you would normally expect a type variable.
 The following method gives such an example.